skylafalls/fg-video-reviews/2025/11/vid-1.md

 I don't know how to describe this, but the speeding up and zooming up near the end of the layer set is also a nice touch that builds up feeling for the next layer set.

 Superlayers are slow, not begrudgingly so but more like a nitpick.
-I would've prefered faster layers but the current speed is still okay.
+I would've preferred faster layers but the current speed is still okay.
 Also, at some parts of the layer set, it gets quite difficult to actually see the layer patterns until it starts brightening.